Leadership Qualities of a Strong Leader?

 What do you think about prayer and strong leadership qualities?

-Do you think prayer is necessary to be an effective team leader?
+Do you think prayer is necessary to be a healthy team leader?

 Do you think that the practice of prayer should be a top priority for leadership development within your organization, business or congregation?

-It is obvious that the greatest leader known to the world, Jesus Christ, felt that prayer was essential to lead the way!
+It is evident that the most exceptional leader known to the world, Jesus Christ, felt that prayer was essential to lead the way!